Start Faster With This 3 Step Cycling Interval

 Training to Start Fast

-Ninety seconds into the interval you reach the third step and ratchet your intensity down to your SteadyState power range, which is 86-90% of your CTS Field Test power.
-You can also use your Functional Threshold Power if you use those ranges.
+Ninety seconds into the interval you reach the third step and ratchet your intensity down to your SteadyState power range, which is 96-100% of Threshold Power.
 Basically, you want to spend the next five minutes at or very near your lactate threshold power, or a perceived exertion of 8 out of 10.

 An example of a complete workout would be: 6 ThresholdLadder Intervals (:30 Max – 1:00 PI – 5:00 SS), separated by 5 minutes of easy spinning recovery.
 These is a hard workout, so it is typically done once (maybe twice) a week during the weeks leading up to a goal competition.